ecmwf-projects/c3s-ga-training/README.md

-If you don't care about the details of setup, you can install all of the earthkit components we will be using in these examples by running a single script - just execute the following and skip to section **Launching Jupyter**.
+If you don't care about the details of setup, you can install all of the earthkit components we will be using in these examples by running a single script - just execute the following and skip to section **Launching Jupyter** (note that you will need conda installed, which is covered in more detail below).

 ```
 cd c3s-ga-training